 Now if you did this the marble would be much more prone to staining since you are constantly destroying the surface and exposing the marble pores as much as possible.

-Sealing won't help, because as the vinegar eats away the marble the sealer goes with it as will stains, but do you see how this method would also require near constant marble maintenance?
+Sealing won't help, because as the vinegar eats away the marble the sealer goes with it as will stains, but do you see how this method would also require near-constant marble maintenance?

-Which is what happens in restaurants and bars, but they pay people to do these things.
+This is what happens in restaurants and bars, but they pay people to do these things.

 It will keep the surface looking relatively uniform, but it's eating away your marble and it still won't look "new".

 to let your marble age naturally with use and simply not worry about any etching or stains or any maintenance, marble kitchen countertops just aren't practical.